kserve/website/docs/community/get_involved.md

 Welcome to the KServe community!

-Ask questions, join the conversation, or contribute to KServe's development.
-As an open-source project, KServe thrives on the active participation of its users and contributors.
+Feel free to ask questions, engage in discussions, or get involved in the KServe's development.
+KServe, as an open-source project, thrives on the active participation of its community.
 Let's work together to make machine learning model serving effortless.
 Join us!

 ## How do you want to get involved?